mlflow/mlflow/docs/source/models.rst

 Name Ordering Enforcement
 """""""""""""""""""""""""
 The input names are checked against the model signature.
-If there are any missing inputs, MLflow will raise an exception.
+If there are any missing required inputs, MLflow will raise an exception.
+Missing optional inputs will not raise an exception.
 Extra inputs that were not declared in the signature will be ignored.
 If the input schema in the signature defines input names, input matching is done by name and the inputs are reordered to match the signature.
 If the input schema does not have input names, matching is done by position (i.e. MLflow will only check the number of inputs).

 Input Type Enforcement
 """"""""""""""""""""""